ne-msft/AzureMonitorForSAPSolutions/Docker/v1.0/README.md

-# This image contains the data collector scripts to collect telemetry from customers SAP solutions.
+Dockerfile to create configured images containing the data collector scripts to collect telemetry from customers SAP solutions.
 The scripts can be found in [Azure Monitor For SAP Solutions](https://github.com/Azure/AzureMonitorForSAPSolutions)

 # How to run

 ## Onboard